Capital Asset Advisory Services LLC Sells 48 Shares of Intuit Inc. (NASDAQ:INTU)

-Capital Asset Advisory Services LLC decreased its position in Intuit Inc. (NASDAQ:INTU – Get Rating) by 2.1% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,220 shares of the software maker’s stock after selling 48 shares during the quarter.
+Capital Asset Advisory Services LLC trimmed its stake in Intuit Inc. (NASDAQ:INTU – Get Rating) by 2.1% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 2,220 shares of the software maker’s stock after selling 48 shares during the period.
 Capital Asset Advisory Services LLC’s holdings in Intuit were worth $872,000 at the end of the most recent reporting period.

-Several other institutional investors have also recently made changes to their positions in the company.
-Altshuler Shaham Ltd bought a new position in Intuit during the third quarter valued at about $25,000.
-Kistler Tiffany Companies LLC grew its position in Intuit by 275.0% during the fourth quarter.
-Kistler Tiffany Companies LLC now owns 75 shares of the software maker’s stock valued at $29,000 after buying an additional 55 shares during the period.
-First Financial Corp IN grew its position in Intuit by 75.5% during the fourth quarter.
-First Financial Corp IN now owns 86 shares of the software maker’s stock valued at $33,000 after buying an additional 37 shares during the period.
-Freedom Wealth Alliance LLC bought a new position in Intuit during the fourth quarter valued at about $34,000.
-Finally, ST Germain D J Co.
-Inc. bought a new position in Intuit during the fourth quarter valued at about $35,000.
-Institutional investors own 82.65% of the company’s stock.
+Several other institutional investors have also modified their holdings of the stock.
+Vanguard Group Inc. lifted its stake in shares of Intuit by 1.2% in the 3rd quarter.
+Vanguard Group Inc. now owns 24,634,094 shares of the software maker’s stock valued at $9,541,277,000 after purchasing an additional 281,362 shares during the last quarter.
+Price T Rowe Associates Inc. MD lifted its stake in shares of Intuit by 0.7% during the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 16,660,990 shares of the software maker’s stock worth $6,484,790,000 after acquiring an additional 120,343 shares during the last quarter.
+Geode Capital Management LLC lifted its stake in shares of Intuit by 1.7% during the 4th quarter.
+Geode Capital Management LLC now owns 5,109,960 shares of the software maker’s stock worth $1,985,013,000 after acquiring an additional 86,957 shares during the last quarter.
+Morgan Stanley lifted its stake in shares of Intuit by 42.5% during the 4th quarter.
+Morgan Stanley now owns 3,444,913 shares of the software maker’s stock worth $1,340,830,000 after acquiring an additional 1,027,752 shares during the last quarter.
+Finally, Norges Bank bought a new stake in shares of Intuit during the 4th quarter worth approximately $1,173,468,000.
+82.65% of the stock is owned by institutional investors.

 Intuit Stock Down 0.3 %

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, July 18th.
-Investors of record on Monday, July 10th will be issued a $0.78 dividend.
-This represents a $3.12 annualized dividend and a yield of 0.69%.
-The ex-dividend date of this dividend is Friday, July 7th.
-Intuit’s dividend payout ratio (DPR) is currently 39.39%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, July 18th.
+Shareholders of record on Monday, July 10th will be given a dividend of $0.78 per share.
+The ex-dividend date is Friday, July 7th.
+This represents a $3.12 dividend on an annualized basis and a yield of 0.69%.
+Intuit’s dividend payout ratio is currently 39.39%.

-In related news, CFO Michelle M. Clatterbuck sold 706 shares of Intuit stock in a transaction on Thursday, May 25th.
-The shares were sold at an average price of $418.40, for a total value of $295,390.40.
-Following the sale, the chief financial officer now owns 1,350 shares in the company, valued at $564,840.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-In other Intuit news, EVP James Alexander Chriss sold 563 shares of the firm’s stock in a transaction on Thursday, May 25th.
+In other Intuit news, EVP James Alexander Chriss sold 563 shares of Intuit stock in a transaction dated Thursday, May 25th.
 The stock was sold at an average price of $418.40, for a total transaction of $235,559.20.
-Following the completion of the transaction, the executive vice president now owns 409 shares of the company’s stock, valued at $171,125.60.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Michelle M. Clatterbuck sold 706 shares of the firm’s stock in a transaction on Thursday, May 25th.
-The shares were sold at an average price of $418.40, for a total value of $295,390.40.
-Following the transaction, the chief financial officer now directly owns 1,350 shares of the company’s stock, valued at approximately $564,840.
+Following the completion of the sale, the executive vice president now owns 409 shares of the company’s stock, valued at approximately $171,125.60.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In other news, CFO Michelle M. Clatterbuck sold 706 shares of the business’s stock in a transaction dated Thursday, May 25th.
+The stock was sold at an average price of $418.40, for a total value of $295,390.40.
+Following the completion of the transaction, the chief financial officer now owns 1,350 shares of the company’s stock, valued at approximately $564,840.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, EVP James Alexander Chriss sold 563 shares of the business’s stock in a transaction dated Thursday, May 25th.
+The shares were sold at an average price of $418.40, for a total value of $235,559.20.
+Following the completion of the transaction, the executive vice president now directly owns 409 shares of the company’s stock, valued at approximately $171,125.60.
 The disclosure for this sale can be found here.
-3.18% of the stock is currently owned by company insiders.
+3.18% of the stock is currently owned by insiders.

 Intuit Inc provides financial management and compliance products and services for consumers, small businesses, self-employed, and accounting professionals in the United States, Canada, and internationally.
 The company operates in four segments: Small Business & Self-Employed, Consumer, Credit Karma, and ProConnect.